frobino/blog/README.md

   - See [4]
 - Search in site currently implemented with DuckDuckGo searchbox.
 Improve if needed:
   - See [5], [6]
-- Show how to embed a script using a Node JS module (e.g. ChartJS).
-  - See [7], [8]
-  - This will be useful to later on embed Phaser based examples.

 [1]: https://www.filamentgroup.com/lab/build-a-blog/
 [2]: https://keepinguptodate.com/pages/2019/06/creating-blog-with-eleventy/